Loading...

 Decreased grip strength — Middle-aged women often notice that their ability to grip (opening jars, using exercise equipment, etc.) has diminished.
 Grip strength in women who are past menopause is directly connected to bone mineral density, and can indicate the robustness of overall muscle strength.
 Improving muscle strength is straightforward and, because your muscles are anchored to your bones, will make your bones stronger too.

-Weak and brittle fingernails —The state of your fingernails is affected by a lot of factors including yard work, chemical exposure, and even dishwashing.
+Weak and brittle fingernails —The state of your fingernails is affected by a lot of factors including yard work, chemical exposure and even dishwashing.
 But your fingernail status can be connected to bone health by way of nutrition — they both need the same nutrients to be strong and flexible.
 So if your fingernails look better after changing your nutrition, you’ll know that your bones are benefitting too.

 Muscle aches, bone pain, leg and/or foot cramps — There are many possible reasons for muscle aches, bone pain, and leg or foot cramps, but all may indicate a deficiency in a key bone-health nutrient like Vitamin D. Vitamin D is absolutely essential for wellness, and critical for healthy bones.
 Low levels of calcium, potassium or magnesium can be linked to foot and leg cramps.
 These symptoms are invitations to make sure your intake of these nutrients is optimal.